 Theo Faber is a criminal psychotherapist who has waited a long time for the opportunity to work with Alicia.
 His determination to get her to talk and unravel the mystery of why she shot her husband takes him down a twisting path into his own motivations—a search for the truth that threatens to consume him….

 About: The Silent Patient is a psychological thriller written by Alex Michaelides.
 It was published on 2/5/2019 by Celadon Books, an imprint of Macmillan Publishers, hardcover, 325 pages.
 The genres are mystery thriller, psychological thriller, suspense, and fiction.
 This book was the author’s debut.
+The author’s future second book will be called The Maidens.
 According to Celadon Books, it was “founded by publishing industry veterans Jamie Raab and Deb Futter, Celadon Books, a division of Macmillan Publishing, selects each title with thoughtful consideration in an effort to create a list that is at once classic, uncommon, and fosters discoverability of new voices.”
 Please see below for more information about the author and publisher.

 My Experience: I started reading The Silent Patient on 1/18/2021 and finished it on 1/22/2021.
 This book was an excellent read, as expected from the rave I kept hearing.
 A therapist unlike others, one who wasn’t perfect and one who also saw a therapist himself.
 I liked following a therapist’s job.
 Working at a mental hospital sounded taxing, especially where there were patients who murdered.
 The characters were not what they seemed.
 I thought they were nice or mean but they ended up with another unexpected side.
 I liked when stories focused on people with two faces because I’ll never know what to expect and I liked getting the surprise at each turn.